mate-academy/jv-linked-list/checklist.md

 #### Don't create repeating code.
 If the logic of your code repeats - move it to a separate private method.
 Remember about [DRY and KISS](https://dzone.com/articles/software-design-principles-dry-and-kiss) principles.
+In this context, consider creating the `findNodeByIndex` method to avoid code duplication.
+Also, think about creating the `checkIndex` method to verify the index is valid.
 #### Don't create redundant variables.
 Redundant variables are confusing and make your code less clean and much more difficult to read.
 Not to mention they occupy stack memory.
 #### Don't forget about access modifiers.